mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 first administered the affairs of the domain from Muan Gwi, elevating the standing of the Vegans to new heights and then eventually moved her offices to the sector capital at Dingir.
-The manor of the Secretary- General on Terra was converted into a center for diplomacy, dedicated to finding peaceful solutions to all of the issues that the Imperials and Solomani had with one another.
+The manor of the Secretary-General on Terra was converted into a center for diplomacy, dedicated to finding peaceful solutions to all of the issues that the Imperials and Solomani had with one another.
 Adair got started with the long and